 What is blockchain?
 And how can blockchain technology be used?
 These are two common questions that usually come up after any discussion on Bitcoin.
 We've already explained what Bitcoin is, and how to buy Bitcoin in India, but here's a quick summary - Bitcoin is a virtual currency that is "mined" by computers, through a process of solving complex mathematical equations encoded in an algorithm.
 This is done using a technology called blockchain, that not only defines the rules of the algorithm, but serves as a public ledger - all transactions (such as mining or trading coins) must be verified against the ledger, which ensures that the transaction is legitimate, and transparent.
-It's an interesting idea, that started to skyrocket in value as Bitcoin became popular, particularly because there's a hard limit on the number of coins that are possible in the system.
-As a result, it's gotten harder to "mine" each coin, and the value of each coin has also gone.
+It's an interesting idea that started to skyrocket in value as Bitcoin became popular, particularly because there's a hard limit on the number of coins that are possible in the system.
+As a result, it's gotten harder to "mine" each coin, and the value of each coin has also gone up.

 The process of mining through complex algorithms makes Bitcoin a type of cryptocurrency - and in fact it's just one of many popular cryptocurrencies, with some well known alternatives being Litecoin, Etherium, and Dash.
 These all have different rules and different pros and cons - for example, Litecoin is designed to be faster to mine and trade, while Etherium's growing popularity means that there's a growing ecosystem around the currency.
 But these aren't the only uses for blockchain technology.